Fraud Blocker

 10. Discover The American University of Beirut

-The American University of Beirut is one of the most popular and is located in the city center, near Hamra Street and the eponymous district.
-Frequented by many foreigners coming here to study Arabic or continue their studies abroad, the university welcomes all visitors and includes a beautiful campus, gardens with sea views, and even a church.
-Probably, if you decide to visit, they will ask you to go to the control booth and ask you for a document.
+The American University of Beirut is among the most popular in the city center, near Hamra Street and the eponymous district.
+Frequented by many foreigners coming here to study Arabic or continue their studies abroad, the university welcomes all visitors.
+It includes a beautiful campus, gardens with sea views, and a church.
+If you decide to visit, they will probably ask you to go to the control booth and ask for a document.

-TIP: If you want to avoid having a conversation with security, you can enter the courtyard with ease, like any student.
+TIP: If you want to avoid having a conversation with security, you can easily enter the courtyard, like any student.

 Click for location